Coeliac DiseaseBook Now

 What if left Untreated?

 If coeliac disease is left untreated for a long time, it may lead to several associated conditions such as poor nutrition due to mal-absorption of nutrients, and complications in other parts of the body such as skin, joints, liver, pancreas, thyroid gland, nervous system and reproductive tract.
-Severe reaction of your immune system to gluten intake may lead to a condition called dermatitis herpetiformis, which causes skin rashes on various parts of your body.
+The severe reaction of your immune system to gluten intake may lead to a condition called dermatitis herpetiformis, which causes skin rashes on various parts of your body.

 Treatment Options for Coeliac Disease

 The foremost treatment for coeliac disease is avoiding foods containing gluten.
-Some of the common foods containing gluten include wheat, barley and rye used in bread, pasta, pastries, cereals and cakes.
+Some of the common foods containing gluten include wheat, barley and rye used in bread, pasta, pastries, cereals, and cakes.
 You can substitute with gluten-free substitutes.

-Sometimes, coeliac disease may hinder the functioning of your spleen, which may make you highly susceptible to infections.
+Sometimes, the coeliac disease may hinder the functioning of your spleen, which may make you highly susceptible to infections.
 To avoid this, your doctor usually administers vaccinations against infectious diseases such as influenza, pneumonia and meningitis.